-Audit inquiry and testing performed in preparing this Report confirmed that DPTI procedures have generally ensured expenditure on the Adelaide Oval redevelopment was correctly recognised in the nominated project ledger account.
-While not material in nature, Audit noted certain matters that may impact on DPTI's capacity to effectively monitor actual expenditure for the redevelopment against the statutory limit of \$535 million.
-The matters were communicated to DPTI in August 2014.
-The matters and DPTI's responses are summarised below.
+Audit inquiry and testing performed for the current designated reporting period confirmed that DPTI procedures have generally ensured expenditure on the Adelaide Oval redevelopment was correctly recognised in the nominated project ledger account.
+While not material in nature, Audit review for the previous reporting period noted certain matters that may impact on DPTI's capacity to effectively monitor actual expenditure for the redevelopment against the statutory limit of \$535 million.
+In preparing this Report, Audit followed up the matters.
+The main matter arising from the follow-up audit was communicated to DPTI in February 2015.
+The matter and DPTI's response is summarised below.